Legacy of the 2012 Summer Olympics: Strategic Regeneration Framework

 The Strategic Regeneration Framework and Convergence make real the promise in the original bid document that "By staging the Games in this part of the city, the most enduring legacy of the Olympics will be the regeneration of an entire community for the direct benefit of everyone who lives there".
 The principle of Convergence is included in the Mayor of London's spatial development strategy, known as The London Plan 2011.

 Proven legacy

 The Japanese style 'Olympic Javelin' bullet trains used to ferry spectators at London 2012 began to run on 28 July 2012 and were still running as of 2023, serving more destinations.
 Some station upgrades also occurred.

-Sport relief occurred at the Olympic Park in 2013, 2014, 2015 and in 2016.
+Sport Relief occurred at the Olympic Park in 2013, 2014, 2015 and 2016.

 When concert promoters Live Nation won the right to stage shows at the stadium and in the surrounding park during January, 2013.
 The site of the former Riverbank Arena slated to be the stage for Hard Rock Calling, Wireless and Electric Daisy Carnival festivals in 2013.
 The Lee Valley Hockey Centre was borne from a revamp of the Olympic Legacy Hockey Facility and is the home ground of Wapping Hockey Club.